-(d) Improving institutional efficiency and impact through a digitally enabled UNEP: UNEP will integrate a range of digital technologies, processes and practices into all areas of the organization to improve the way in which it operates, innovates, delivers value, engages with stakeholders and builds capacity.
+(d) Improving institutional efficiency and impact through a digitally enabled UNEP: UNEP will integrate a range of digital technologies, processes and practices into all areas of the organization to improve how it operates, innovates, delivers value, engages with stakeholders and builds capacity.
 UNEP will strive to become a digital organization that treats data as a strategic asset that can drive insights, innovations and impact, including through better project design, implementation and impact evaluation.

-Digital transformation - as an enabler
+Digital transformations - as an enabler